Jessie1128/Origin-Repository/README.md

 ## Main Features.
 - Login and signup system with MySQL database.
-- Useing keyword to search for attractions.
+- Using keyword to search for attractions.
 - Infinite scroll/lazy load.
 - Custom image silder.
-- Online payment system with Tappay.
+- Online payment system with TapPay.

 ## Contact
 Jessie Lin